The Little Prince (2010 TV series): Book series

-2D animated spin-off
+2D-animated spin-off

 In February 2021, Method Animation and its parent company Mediawan through its division Mediawan Kids & Family announced a new spin-off animated series to the CGI animated series The Little Prince called The Little Prince & Friends with the titular character returning and this time joining two children named Charlotte and Elijah solving everyday problems in every planet.
-It was commissioned by France Televisions, WDR and RAI the original broadcasters of the CGI series and first premiered in Italy on Rai Yoyo on August 11, 2023, before premiering in France on France 5 on September 1, 2023, and on Kika and WDR in Germany on December 1, 2024.
+It was commissioned by France Télévisions, WDR and RAI the original broadcasters of the CGI series and first premiered in Italy on Rai Yoyo on August 11, 2023, before premiering in France on France 5 on September 1, 2023, and on Kika and WDR in Germany on December 1, 2024.
 Whilst this animated spin-off has CGI in Earth scenes like the original CGI animated series, the remainder of the above show is traditional animated as Luxemborgish production company Bidibul Productions joining the spin-off series.